katudda/Libft/README.md

 ---
 # How to use

-This program creates a libary libft.a:
+This program creates a library libft.a:
 ```bash
 git clone https://github.com/katudda/Libft.git
 cd libft/src